 The challenge with this process is that veneers permanently alter your teeth.
-Once the enamel is gone, you will always need a dental restoration in order to protect them.
-Simultaneously, this process can be incredibly uncomfortable and that discomfort can last for days.
+Once the enamel is gone, you will always need a dental restoration to protect them.
+Simultaneously, this process can be incredibly uncomfortable, and that discomfort can last for days.
 Also, it is important to note that the more naturally occurring enamel you have, the better it is for the overall longevity of your teeth.
-When you decide to use Lumineers, over the more commonly used dental veneers, you are choosing a solution that is less invasive and typically allows for your enamel to remain intact.
-The Lumineers are as thin as a contact lens and this allows them to be placed without requiring your natural teeth to be permanently altered.
-This makes the process of receiving Lumineers more comfortable, faster, and reversible.
+When you decide to use Lumineers over the more commonly used dental veneers, you choose a less invasive solution that typically allows your enamel to remain intact.
+The Lumineers are as thin as a contact lens, allowing them to be placed without requiring your natural teeth to be permanently altered.
+This makes receiving Lumineers more comfortable, faster, and reversible.
 As a result, we have found that our Sugar Land, Tx patients tend to prefer this option.

 Will Lumineers help transform my smile?

 Not only will Porcelain Lumineers transform your smile, but they will help you regain your confidence as well.

 Lumineers can help all sorts of conditions, including crooked or spaced-out teeth.
 So many of our patients are so happy with their smiles that they refer their friends and family over.
 See us and be one of our success stories.

 How Much Do Dental Lumineers Cost in Houston?